 What is hummus?

-Hummus is a dip or paste made with chickpeas, sesame seeds or tahini (sesame seed paste), olive oil, lemon and garlic.
-It originated from the Middle East but is easily found in supermarkets and shops, often with different twists on the original recipe such as caramelised onion hummus, Moroccan hummus or roasted pepper hummus.
+Hummus is a popular dip or paste made with chickpeas, sesame seeds or tahini (sesame seed paste), olive oil, lemon and garlic.
+It originated from the Middle East but is readily found in supermarkets and shops, often with different twists on the classic recipe such as caramelised onion hummus, Moroccan hummus or roasted pepper hummus.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.